 In July 2015, the FASB issued Accounting Standards Update No. 2015-11, Simplifying the Measurement of Inventory (Topic 330) ("ASU 2015-11"), which changes the measurement principle for inventory from the lower of cost or market to the lower of cost and net realizable value.
 Net realizable value is defined as the "estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation."
 ASU 2015-11 eliminates the guidance that entities consider replacement cost or net realizable value less an approximately normal profit margin in the subsequent measurement of inventory when cost is determined on a first-in, first-out or average cost basis.
 The provisions of ASU 2015-11 are effective for public entities with fiscal years beginning after December 15, 2016, and interim periods within those fiscal years, with early adoption permitted.
-Accordingly, the Company will adopt ASU 2015-11 on January 30, 2017, the first day of the Company's first quarter for the fiscal year ending January 28, 2018, the Company's fiscal year 2017.
-The Company has not determined the impact of this new accounting guidance on the Company's consolidated financial statements.
+The Company will adopt ASU 2015-11 as of January 30, 2017, the first day of the Company's fiscal year 2017 and does not anticipate a significant impact to the Company's consolidated financial statements.